Camelia03/portofolio-project-4/README.md

 - **Delete Thread**

     - Users can delete their threads by clicking the delete button.
 A confirmation window appears to prevent accidental deletions.
-If users change their minds, a button takes them back to the post.
+If users change their minds, a button takes them back to the thread.
 For thread deletions, a successful action message is displayed after the process is completed.

     ![screenshot](docs/testing/delete_thread.png)